 The American Society of Civil Engineers’ (ASCE) 2005 infrastructure report card found that in 2003 about 27 percent of bridges in the United States were “structurally deficient or functionally obsolete”.
 According to the ASCE, 17 percent of the bridges in Illinois were also deemed “structurally deficient or functionally obsolete”.

-The Chicago personal injury attorneys at Clifford Law Offices are experienced in representing victims of major bridge failures and structural disasters.
+The Chicago personal injury attorneys at Clifford Law Offices are experienced in representing victims of major bridge failures and structural disasters resulting in wrongful death.
 Our personal injury lawyers are available for consultation; please call (312) 899-9090.